salilab/saliweb/doc/deploy.rst

  #.
 Whenever Bob makes changes to the service in his `pepdock` directory, he
-    simply runs `scons test` to make sure the changes didn't break anything, then `scons` to update the live copy of the service, then `svn up` and `svn ci` to store his changes in the Subversion repository (or `git commit` and `git push` if using git).
+    simply runs `scons test` to make sure the changes didn't break anything, then `scons` to update the live copy of the service, then `git commit` and `git push` to publish the changes at GitHub.
     (The backend will also need to restarted when he does this, but `scons` will show a suitable command line to achieve this.)

  #.
 If Bob wants to share development of the service with another user, Joe,
     they should ask a sysadmin to give Joe `sudo` access to the `pepdock` account.
-Joe can then set up his own `pepdock` directory by checking out from Subversion and then developing in the same way as Bob, above.
+Joe can then set up his own `pepdock` directory by cloning the repository from GitHub and then developing in the same way as Bob, above.

 .. note::
    Development of the service should generally be done by the regular ('bob')